gourab98/gourab98.github.io/_pages/about.md

 ## Participation
-- Throughout my high school years, I actively participated in various prestigious Olympiads, particularly in Mathematics, Science, and Physics, which sharpen my analytical and problem-solving skills.
+- Throughout my high school years, I actively participated in various prestigious Olympiads, particularly in Mathematics, Science, and Physics, which sharpened my analytical and problem-solving skills.

 # 📫 How to reach me
 **Email:** gourabsahag@gmail.com